Bird vocabulary - Glossary

 Class Taxonomic category.
 "Aves" (birds) are a class of animals.

 Colour morph Different colourings within a species, irrespective of season, sex or age.

 Coverts Smaller feathers at the base, protecting main feathers (wing or tail); there are greater, median and lesser wing coverts.

-Crepuscular Appearing or flying at early dawn or late dusk (e.g. Tawny Frogmouth).
+Crepuscular Appearing or flying in twilight conditions, at early dawn or late dusk (e.g. Tawny Frogmouth).